EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 # Portability and Embeddability

-We’ve gone over the number of ways you can run wasm programs.
+We’ve gone over the number of ways you can run Wasm programs.
 A Wasm runner can be pretty light.
 Instead of forcing library authors into a specific language (usually Lua or JavaScript), supporting Wasm itself opens the door to a much wider set of choices.

 Tools like [Zellij](https://github.com/zellij-org/zellij), [Envoy](https://www.envoyproxy.io/), and [Lapce](https://github.com/lapce/lapce) support Wasm for their plugin ecosystem.

 In environments where a JavaScript engine is already being used, this means access to programs you would not have been able to run otherwise.

-This includes [image processing](https://github.com/kleisauke/wasm-vips), [ocr](https://github.com/naptha/tesseract.js), [physics engines](https://github.com/kripken/ammo.js), [rendering engines](https://skia.org/docs/user/modules/canvaskit/), [media toolkits](https://ffmpegwasm.netlify.app/), [databases](https://github.com/sql-js/sql.js), and [parsers](https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_web/README.md), among many others.
+This includes [image processing](https://github.com/kleisauke/Wasm-vips), [ocr](https://github.com/naptha/tesseract.js), [physics engines](https://github.com/kripken/ammo.js), [rendering engines](https://skia.org/docs/user/modules/canvaskit/), [media toolkits](https://ffmpegWasm.netlify.app/), [databases](https://github.com/sql-js/sql.js), and [parsers](https://github.com/tree-sitter/tree-sitter/blob/master/lib/binding_web/README.md), among many others.

 In a majority of these cases, the use of Wasm will be transparent to you.
 A library you installed will just be using it somewhere in its dependency tree.